Recognition of same-sex unions in Albania: Court cases

 In 2017, Kristi Pinderi, executive director of the organisation PRO LGBT, announced his intention to file a lawsuit to legalise same-sex partnerships.
 In 2022, activist Xheni Karaj echoed plans to achieve legal recognition of same-sex relationships through the courts; "We tried this way of changing the Family Code before, but we have seen that there is no political will to move it forward, and since we see that there is no political will, we are thinking of using the path of strategic litigation.
 This is a path where a couple or several couples belonging to the community follow the legal path and go through all the judicial stages in Albania – and then take the case to Strasbourg, as many other countries have done before", said Karaj.

 Religious performance

 The proposal to legalise same-sex marriage in 2009 was widely condemned by Albania's largest religious denominations, with spokespeople from the Muslim and Catholic communities calling it a "sham" and "unacceptable".
 In January 2024, the Albanian Orthodox Church released a statement condemning same-sex marriages, stating that "the perpetuation of humanity had been based on two sexes and their union" and calling it "a clash with the natural order".

 Public opinion

 A December 2022 Ipsos survey showed that 26% of Albanians considered same-sex marriage "acceptable" (16% "completely" and 10% "mainly"), while 70% considered it "unacceptable" (66% "completely" and 7% "mainly").
 This represented a large increase of support from 2015 when 10% of Albanians supported same-sex marriage.
-With regard to special rights, 66% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.
+With regard to specific rights, 66% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.